stablekernel/aqueduct/source/docs/tut/getting-started.md

 # 1. Getting Started

-### Purpose: Become familiar with how Aqueduct works by building an application.

 By the end of this tutorial, you will have created an Aqueduct application that serves fictional heroes from a PostgreSQL database.
 You will learn the following:

 - Run an Aqueduct application